spicelang/spice/docs/docs/language/hello-world.md

 Hello World!
 ```

-Congratulation!
+Congratulations!
 You just wrote and executed your first Spice program!